Our team

 Partner

 Paul specialises in commercial and regulatory advice to clients in the sports and media sectors.
 Paul’s experience includes acting for athletes, brands and rights holders on sponsorship, licensing and merchandising programmes.
-He also regularly advises on governance issues and financial regulation in the sport and on player contracts, football transfers and image rights structures.
+He also regularly advises on governance issues and financial regulation in sport and on player contracts, football transfers and image rights structures.
 In addition, Paul has particular experience in establishing new sports tournaments and competitions and advising on event hosting.

 Paul has a wide range of in-house experience having been on secondment to The FA, where he advised on their commercial rights programme, and Nike, where he advised on the merchandising programme for Nike’s key football assets.
 Paul is also a non-executive director of England Handball.